donopun/Software-Task-2/README.md

-# Software-Task-2
+# Game Name
-A text based rpg based adventure game inspired by Gregory Yob's Hunt the Wumpus using OOP in pyhton.
+A prototype of text based rpg based adventure game inspired by Gregory Yob's Hunt the Wumpus using OOP in pyhton.

 ### Echo Sector